6 - TIME NATIONAL Championship

 By the end of the 1994-95 season the Vernon Lakers brought the franchise from the negative side to the positive side of the wins versus losses column.
 They achieved this with both the regular season and playoffs statistics.

-1995 was the last season as the Vernon Lakers because, Duncan Wray would rebrand the club as the Vernon Vipers for the 1995-96 season.
+1995 was the last season for the franchise, as the Vernon Lakers because, Duncan Wray would rebrand the club, as the Vernon Vipers, for the 1995-96 season.

 Top